Matthew-Hiebing/Matthew-Hiebing/README.md

 One of my latest projects is a new website for Utah's DNR Oil and Gas Division (DOGM).
 [Here]( https://oilgas.utah.gov/) is a link to the in-production site.
 If you're interested in my other work, feel free to browse my other projects here on GitHub or view my LinkedIn profile [here](https://www.linkedin.com/in/matthewhiebing/).

-I also have several other personal project that are pinned below.
-Please feel free to peruse through them and ask any qeustions, I'm always have to talk about past projects.
+I also have several other personal projects that are pinned below.
+Please feel free to peruse through them and ask any qeustions, I'm always happy to talk about past projects with people.